May 17, 2019

 On 15th May 2019, in Brussels, a group of European stakeholders from different countries and walks of life came together for the first DLT4All lab event on Decentralised Autonomous Organisations (DAOs), organised by the project partner EBAN.

-The aim of the event was to get feedback on the pre-learning report on Distributed Organisations from stakeholders from different walks of life and different levels of expertise on blockchain technologies.
+The aim of the event was to get feedback on the pre-learning report on Distributed Organisations from stakeholders from different backgrounds and different levels of expertise on blockchain technologies.
 The discussion was led by Edward Vali of Accelerate Venture Partners, a leading blockchain expert, and was organized in three parts.

 In the first part of the event, the attendees discussed the challenges of teaching blockchain at universities.
 Many issues, such as the method to teach the subject, how to define the audience and overcome challenges of generational differences between the teachers and the students, were discussed.
 The overall conclusion of this session was that while most people were left to their own devices to acquire knowledge about earlier revolutionary technologies, such as the Internet itself, when it comes to blockchain, DLT technologies and also more specifically DAOs, there should be an effort to provide structured education on how these work and why they are beneficial.